-We extend a special invitation to students to submit proposals and use the conference as a forum for networking and their development.
+The society extends a special invitation to undergraduate and postgraduate students to submit proposals and/or attend the congress.
 Students whose proposals are accepted may apply to SASRIM for limited financial support.

 |Susan Mclary (2007 clip - 45:27 mins)|